WCSCourses/prs_2023/modules/Day1a.docx.md

          source("nagelkerke.R")

- And you are now able to use the NagelkerkeR2 function (we will use this function at the end of this worksheet).
+ And you are now able to use the Nagelkerke R2 function (we will use this function at the end of this worksheet).

 ## Variables in R